• Email

 *I use homemade oat flour by grinding gluten-free rolled oats in my blender or food processor until fine.

-**I divide my batter equally amount 12 standard cupcake liners, filling them just above half full, which bakes up 12 perfectly-sized cupcakes that just reach the brim of the liner.
+**I divide my batter equally among 12 standard cupcake liners, filling them just above half full, which bakes up 12 perfectly-sized cupcakes that just reach the brim of the liner.
 One friend said she filled them higher and had just a little muffin top, but got only about 8 cupcakes.

 While trying to recreate her results, I discovered that there is a small difference in cupcakes baked with store-bought gluten-free oat flour versus those baked with home-ground gluten-free oat flour, where the store-bought oat flour cupcakes rose just ever so slightly less, but still made a bangin' cupcake.
 If you're using store-bought oat flour, I recommend making 11 cupcakes.